 “Conservis has made it very easy to communicate to the person doing the work."

-Clear communicating about the work that needs to get done isn’t just beneficial for the managers of the operation—the workers benefit as well.
+Clear communication about the work that needs to get done isn’t just beneficial for the managers of the operation—the workers benefit as well.

 At BWT, Green feels his workers rely on work orders as much as he does for guidance and understanding of their roles.
 “A good example is our Hagie [sprayer] operator,” said Green.
 “He runs our sprayer that we're going to run over 30,000-40,000 acres, so he's got a lot of work orders staring at him in the face all the time.
 But if he can't find that work order, he will not even enter that field without calling me.”
 He appreciates that their farm management software holds both of them accountable to the work that needs to be done and gives them a solid framework for communication.